Graduate Programme Facts

 As a graduate at Danfoss you get to experience (probably) the longest standing graduate programme in Denmark.
 The first candidates set foot on the premise in Nordborg back in 1974(!) as the first graduates in the programme.
 The programme has been developed since then and today consists of 4 different rotations spread across 24 months.
 You get the opportunity to work in a number of different departments – at least one of them in one of their international offices.

-They hire for a number of different backgrounds and as long as you have a MSc and show an interesting in one of the following tracks you should have a chance to join: Finance, IT, Sales & Marketing, Innovation, Supply Chain, HR, Strategy.
+They hire for a number of different backgrounds and as long as you have a MSc and show an interesting in one of the following tracks you should have a chance to join: Finance, IT, Sales & Marketing, Innovation, Supply Chain and Strategy.

 Being an engineering heavy organisation you will be able to develop deep competences within the Supply Chain programme and work with state of the art technology.
 This is truly the place for any Supply Chain / Operation geeks.
 Where else would you get the opportunity to work on: “Planning the capital expenditures for ramping up our global supply chain as we are currently launching a new portfolio of frequency converters globally”